monolyth-php/frontal/docs/dependencies.md

 your preference (and, in fact, you can choose not to use dependency injection _at all_, though we'd advise against that particular route :)).

-Since `HttpController` is IoC-agnostic, you can either load your dependencies in their own `pipe`, `require` an external file or if your project is _really_ simple, define them in `index.php` itself:
+Since `Http\Controller` is IoC-agnostic, you can either load your dependencies in their own `pipe`, `require` an external file or if your project is _really_ simple, define them in `index.php` itself: